-Make sure to pair the browser with a privacy oriented search engine, here is a list to chose from…
+Make sure to pair the browser with a privacy-oriented search engine, here is a list to choose from…

-Brave is a privacy focused browser that comes with built-in ad-blockers and HTTPS upgrades.
+Brave is a privacy-focused browser that comes with built-in ad-blockers and HTTPS upgrades.
 Brave is very user-friendly, open-source, and responsive, it is built on chromium, therefore, you will notice a lot of similarities with Chrome.
-Here is the ‘Top 5 Reasons You Should Start Using Brave Browser’.
+Here are the ‘Top 5 Reasons You Should Start Using Brave Browser".

 Firefox is also open-sourced, secure, and very customizable.
 If Brave Browser didn’t win your heart, then Firefox would be our second recommendation.

-Chrome is created by Google, and like mostly everyone knows by now, data is money and Google runs on it.
-Google tends to obtain as much data as possible from the users to be able to use it for targeted ads, and building your online record.
-Chromium on the other hand, is a great alternative, since it does not contain all the extra toppings that Chrome has.
+Chrome is created by Google, and as most everyone knows by now, data is money and Google runs on it.
+Google tends to obtain as much data as possible from the users to be able to use it for targeted ads and building your online record.
+Chromium, on the other hand, is a great alternative since it does not contain all the extra toppings that Chrome has.